Florian Neuschwander

 05

-Clamshells work your outer thighs, glutes, and hip flexors.
-By strengthening all these muscles, Clamshells help to support your knee.
+Clamshells work your outer thighs, glutes and hip flexors.
+By strengthening all these muscles, clamshells help to support your knees.
 For this exercise, you’ll need a set of resistance bands.
 Make sure to start with a suitable resistance band strength, and don’t be overly ambitious.
-The further you stretch the band, the more resistance.
+The further you stretch the band, the more resistance there is.

 06